inexorgame-obsolete/wiki-mirror/Sauercom-Interview.md

 ## SauerFork

-**Sauercom: In order to give us the chance of getting to know you, would you, as part of the project “SauerFork”, like to introduce yourself in a few sentences?**
+**Sauercom: Hello "sauerfork"-team, some of our readers may already heared about your plans, some might not.
+What are you working on?**

 Answers:

+...

 ***

-**Sauercom: How did the idea come up to create a “new” Sauerbraten?**
+**Sauercom: How did this Idea to create a "new" Sauerbraten came up?**
+_(whether we need this question or not depends on the previous answers)_

 Answers:

+...

+**Sauercom: Everyone can vote for a new name?
+How does that work?**

+Answers:

+...

 ***

 **Sauercom: We’ve already watched some of your videos and found they look really promising, especially the new particles and camera system.**
 **Do you want to tell us something about the core features of the game?**
+_(maybe rephrase question)_

 Answers:

+...

 ***

 **Sauercom: Many of us have played the game for several years and are used to the original Sauerbraten’s gameplay.**
-**Should we therefore be prepared for any major changes regarding gameplay in SauerFork?
-Additionally, will the game stay compatible to the existing contents?**
+**Should we therefore be prepared for any major changes regarding gameplay in SauerFork?**

 Answers:

+...

+***

+**So will the game stay compatible to the existing contents?**

+Answers:

+...

 ***